JuiceFV/tinder_bot/README.md

 3. **Install requirements**
    >\> pip install -r requirements.txt

-4. **If you will try to launch any of entrypoint, you will obtain this error:**
+4. **If you will try to launch any of entrypoint, you will obtain this error**

    Yep, robobrowser's developers forgot to add `.utils` up, so we do this instead of them.
    Follow [below](#fix-robobrowser-trouble) to fix this trouble.

-5. **Adjust the configuration file (**`config.yaml`**) or create your own one** Check the **[Usage:Configuration File](#configuration-file)** to familiarize with details of setting configuration up.
+5. **Adjust the configuration file (**`config.yaml`**) or create your own one**

+   Check the **[Usage:Configuration File](#configuration-file)** to familiarize with details of setting configuration up.

 6. **Launch a script**